 When one or more bodies are in orbit around a planet or a star, they don’t orbit around the centre of the parent body unless it is significantly more massive than the orbiting bodies.
 In fact all of the bodies in the system orbit around the centre of mass of the system.
 This is called the barycentre.
 The barycentre is usually in constant motion due to the fact that the centre of mass of a system constantly changes due to orbital motion.

 The Earth doesn’t orbit around the Sun.
 Rather the Sun and all of the planets orbit about the centre of mass of the Solar System which is called the Solar System Barycentre (SSB).
-The graph shows the position of the barycentre relative to the centre of the Sun using NASA DE430 data from 1938 to 2052.
+The graph shows the position of the barycentre relative to the centre of the Sun using NASA DE440 data from 1938 to 2052.
 It shows just how much the SSB moves as the relative positions of the planets change.
 The units on the axes are one solar radius which is 696,000km.
+To put this in perspective, the Sun’s mass is 99.86% of the mass of the solar system and the SSB moves between the centre of the Sun and a solar radius outside of the Sun!

 In 1951 the SSB was close to the centre of the Sun.
-In 2022 it will be orbiting around a point some 600,000km above the surface of the Sun, around 1,000,000km from the centre of the Sun.
+In 2022 it was at a point some 600,000km above the surface of the Sun, around 1,000,000km from the centre of the Sun.
 All of this is mainly due to the mass of the gas giants Jupiter and Saturn.

-In 1982 all of the planets were aligned on the same side of the Sun.
-It pulled the SSB way off centre as seen in the top right quadrant of the graph.
+In 1982 and 2022 all of the large planets were aligned on the same side of the Sun.
+It pulled the SSB way off centre as seen in the top right quadrant and left of the graph.

 The Moon doesn’t orbit the Earth.
 The Earth is about 81 times more massive than the Moon.
 Other moons in the solar system are significantly less massive than their parent planet.
 The Earth and Moon both orbit about the EMB - the centre of mass of the Earth-Moon system.
 The EMB averages 4,671km from the Earth’s centre.
 This is about 75% of the Earth’s radius.